kobotoolbox/kobo-install/readme.md

 Get help:
 `$kobo-install> python run.py --help`

-**Be aware, this utility is a beta release and still needs improvements**
+**Be aware, this utility is a beta release and may still have bugs.**

 ## Build the configuration
 User can choose between 2 types of installations: